19hours/sg-statutes/Acts/Income Tax Act.md

 (i) any payment to any provident, savings, widows’ and orphans’ or other society or fund, including the Supplementary Retirement Scheme, except such payments as are allowed under sections 14(1)(e) and (f) and 39(2)(g) and (o);

-(j) any sum payable by way of interest by any person out of Singapore to another person out of Singapore except where tax has been deducted and accounted for under section 45;
+(j) any sum referred to in section 12(6) payable by any person outside Singapore to another person outside Singapore except where the sum is exempt from tax, or tax has been deducted and accounted for under section 45;

+[Act 53/2007, wef Y/A 2008 & sub Ys/A:2007-ACT-53]

 (k) any outgoings and expenses, whether directly or in the form of reimbursements, and any claim for the cost of renewal incurred on or after 1st April 1998 in respect of a motor car (whether owned by him or any other person) which is constructed or adapted for the carriage of not more than 7 passengers (exclusive of the driver) and the weight of which unladen does not exceed 3,000 kilograms except —